 I get it though, it’s hard not feel obligated to entertain our kids and save them from their boredom.
-This, despite the toys and books and opportunities for them to play.
+This, despite the toys, books and opportunities for them to play.
 But first, why do our kids get bored?

 Why kids get bored

 - Too much structured time.
-Organized sports, classes and activities aren’t bad.
-But not having free time can make kids bored.
+Organized sports, classes and activities aren’t bad, but not having free time can make kids bored.
+That’s right—too many things to do can lead to boredom.
 With a packed schedule, kids rely on the events that fill their day for entertainment.
-So when they’re left with a block of time, they feel bored in comparison to their usual busy lives.
+So when they’re left with a block of time, they feel bored compared to their usual busy lives.

-- Too many toys and books and gadgets.
-Yup—plopping your kid in the middle of too many items can spur them not to have fun but to feel… bored.
-Psychologist Barry Schwartz has said in his book, The Paradox of Choice: Why More Is Less, that too many options can paralyze us into inaction.
-We mull over what we passed up.
-We analyze our decisions and feel dissatisfied with what we chose.
+- Too many toys, books and gadgets.
+Yup—plopping your child in the middle of too many items can lead her not to have fun but to feel bored.
+Psychologist Barry Schwartz has said in his book, The Paradox of Choice: Why More Is Less (affiliate link), that too many options can paralyze us into inaction.
+We mull over what we passed up, analyze our decisions and feel dissatisfied with what we chose.
 Over-stimulation can drive a child to feel distanced and unfocused.

 - Too much screen time.
-I don’t let my kids watch television until they’re two, and I’m glad for it.
-Television isn’t the evil of the world.
-But a habit in front of the screen (and smart phones and iPads) makes kids rely on them.
+My kids don’t too much television, and I’m glad for it.
+Television isn’t the evil of the world, but a habit in front of the screen (and smart phones and iPads) makes kids rely on them for entertainment.

 - Not enough attention.
-Sometimes when my child says he’s bored, he’s not so much out of ideas but craving my company.
-If you hear your child say he’s bored, consider whether he wants to be with you.
+When my child says he’s bored, sometimes it’s not because he’s out of ideas, but he’s craving my company.
+If you hear your child say he’s bored, it might not be because he’s looking for something to do, but rather his way of saying he wants to spend time with you.

-It’s easy to get bored, and much easier to feel uncomfortable with boredom.
+It’s normal to feel bored, and even more so to feel uncomfortable with boredom.
 No one likes twiddling their thumbs, waiting instead of doing, or feeling like time is one big void.
-Still, boredom is good for your child, regardless.
+Still, boredom is good for your child.
 Here’s why:

-You see, we have to wait.
-And the difference between a kid who can wait and one who can’t can affect many outcomes in her life.
+You see, we have to wait—none of us can avoid this in life.
+The difference between a child who can wait and one who finds it difficult can affect many outcomes in his life.
 Kids who can wait reap the benefits of delayed gratification.
-Researchers have linked this ability to wait to general success in later life.
+Researchers have linked this ability to wait to success in later life.